Knowledge Base

 2. Type Keychain Access and press Return.

-1. In the Keychains sidebar (top-left), choose the keychain where your certificate is stored (e.g., login, System, or System Roots).
+1. In the Keychains sidebar at the top-left, choose the keychain that holds your certificate (for example, login, System, or System Roots).

 2. In the Category section, click Certificates.